 - In a large bowl, place softened butter and both sugars.
 Mix together until combined.

-- Add in vanilla and egg until mixture is pale and fluffy.
+- Add in vanilla, instant coffee powder, and egg until mixture is pale and fluffy.

 - Mix in the flour, baking soda, and sea salt until combined.